videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-apis-tutorial/readme.md

 # Get a specific conditional access policy

-To fetch all conditional access policies, use the following *GET* operation
+To get a specific conditional access policy, use the following *GET* operation

 ```http
 GET https://graph.microsoft.com/v1.0/identity/conditionalAccess/policies/{policyid}
 ```

 The GET URI has `{policyid}` parameter.
-In this example, `{policyid}` is "2a945ba4-2b5f-4b1c-8f05-db014df71b83".
+In this example, `{policyid}` is "34ab2fe6-51ec-4442-9558-723f480ee29f".
 As all the required parameters are given in the URI, there is no need for a separate request body.

 ```http
 GET https://graph.microsoft.com/v1.0/identity/conditionalAccess/policies/34ab2fe6-51ec-4442-9558-723f480ee29f